woylie/flop/README.md

 - configurable filterable and sortable fields
 - query and meta data helpers
 - Relay connection formatter (edges, nodes and page info)

+## Status

+This library has been used in production for a while now.
+Nevertheless, there may still be API changes on the way to a more complete feature set.

 ## Installation